May 2

 Today we also got rid of:

-In 1945, Martin Bormann, propoganda minister for Hitler, dies (but see the absurdity of Oct 1)
+In 1945, Martin Bormann, propoganda minister for Hitler, died (but see the absurdity of Oct 1)

 but there were some good guys too, and one particularly good gal:

-In 1857, Louis Charles Alfred de Musset, French poet ("Les Caprices de Marianne"), dies
+In 1857, Louis Charles Alfred de Musset, French poet ("Les Caprices de Marianne"), died

-In 1964, Nancy N Witcher Astor, US/Eng feminist/ex of Waldorf Astor, dies (see December 4 when I finally get around to publishing it)
+In 1964, Nancy N Witcher Astor, US/Eng feminist/ex of Waldorf Astor, died (see Nov 28 and Dec 4)

 Any further suggestions for GER Day welcomed by comment at the foot of this page - and no, sadly you can't include Donald Trump, though if you're an American you have the power to vote him out before too long (update March 2024: you have the power to not vote him back in again before too long; please take that opportunity).